BergenCloninger/PPL-Class-Scheduling/INSTRUCTIONS.md

 This starts a development testing server on the local device using port 8787.

 To test the client:
+- Navigate to `./frontend`
-- Install Webpack using Node.js
+- Install Webpack using Node.js (`npm install` will install all of npm, including webpack)
-- Pack the client using `npx webpack`
+- Pack the client using `npm run build:dev`

-- Open the packed file at `frontsend/dist/<INDEX FILE>`
+To test the API:
+- Install HTTPie (https://httpie.io/).
+You will need to install the desktop version of the application.
+- Run the client by running `npx wrangler` dev in the `./server` directory (navigate to this).
+- Once the local server is running,
 ---

 Theoretically, the server worker may be deployed to cloudflare servers using the deploy command (for example `npx wrangler deploy`), though this has not been tested.